Farms & Gardens

 Farm-to-table chefs in Lexington have it pretty darn good.
 Dozens of small farms dot the surrounding countryside, and a hometown butcher shop processes locally grown beef and lamb.
 Micro-seasons keep the local produce selection fresh and diverse year-round.

-What does this mean for visitors?
-At Virginia Gold Orchard it means free samples of sweet and juicy Asian pears.
-For a taste, stop by during harvest season, which runs from mid-August until the first frost.
+What can you do on a farm visit?
+At Virginia Gold Orchard you can enjoy free samples of sweet and juicy Asian pears.
+For a taste, stop by during harvest season, which runs from September until the first frost.
 Bring a picnic, wander the orchard, buy some pear marmalade, and browse the many varieties of pears.
 Pears have been carefully cultivated here for 24 years.

 Rockbridge County is also an agritourism destination where visitors will discover the homegrown side of the Shenandoah Valley.
-On the Fields of Gold Farm Trail, you can pick your own fruit in one of the orchards, stroll through a farmers’ market, savor a wine tasting, tour a working farm, celebrate at a farm festival, or feast on a locally-grown meal at one of our farm-to-table restaurants.
+On the Fields of Gold Farm Trail, you can pick your own fruit in one of the orchards, stroll through a farmers’ market, taste local wines, tour a working farm, celebrate at a farm festival, or feast on a locally-grown meal at one of our farm-to-table restaurants.

 Country Stores & Farmers Markets